refinished cz woodcock g2 and a remington 760 gamemaster

 Having finished a host of knives and furniture, I’ve used oil-based finishes of all types as well as high-gloss hardening finishes.
 Through all of those years, I kept hearing about Tru-Oil as a finish that allowed mediocre craftsmen to become masters at finishing wood projects.
 Running into the name again when finding tips for lacquer spraying, I thought I’d give it a shot.
 Recently, I bought a new shotgun with a fragile, muddy finish and it became the perfect excuse to learn how to refinish a gunstock with tru-oil.

 I bought a CZ Woodcock G2, a Turkish shotgun manufactured by Huglu and imported by CZ USA.
 At the price I paid for it new ($650 at the time of this writing), I’m happy.
 The action is case hardened and unique-looking, it has scroll engraving, removable chokes, and a great carrying case.
 The finish is fine, and frankly, I had no interest in refinishing this when I had bought it.
-However, after pulling some of the finish off completely with tape, work needed to be done.
+However, after pulling some of the finish off completely with tape and a few upland hunting scuffs, work needed to be done.

 cz woodcock g2 hunting mountain quail